qinalena/Shareify/accessibility-report.md

 ## Principle of Universal Design:

 ## - Principle 2: Flexible in use:
-#### We developed night mode for our app to accomodate people with eyes not feeling comfortable using light mode.
-It gives people a choice to freely switch to night mode given their preferences.
+#### We developed a night mode display to accommodate people who may experience eye strain looking at bright screens.
+This gives people a choice to freely switch between display modes given their preferences.

 ## - Principle 3: Simple and intuitive use:
-#### All of our views are easy to understand.
-The labels in all buttons make them easy to follow.
-When users hover their mouse on an input field, they can see instruction for what should they input.
-Our app is designed to follow intuition, regardless of user's experience and knowledge.
+#### Our application UI is easy to understand, regardless of the user's experience or knowledge of our application.
+This is due to its simple and intuitive design.
+Button names are concise and clearly indicate their purpose, and all input fields provide instructions for the user.

 ## - Principle 5: Tolerance for error:
-#### We arrange all of our back buttons on the left most.
-There is a back button on every page that allow users to make mistake in the process.
-There will be error message pop us if the user did something undesired, like input wrong password, add a playlist with the same name, etc. The error messages notify users the hazards and erros occured, and minimize confusion.
+#### Back buttons are present on every page on the left most area, allowing users to return to the previous page.
+An error message will also pop up if the user did something undesired, such as input the wrong password, add a playlist with the same name, etc. This will provide clarity to users, minimizing confusion.

 ## Target customers
-#### Shareify is mainly targeting music lovers who use Spotify intensively and young-to-middle-age people.
+#### Shareify is targeted to music lovers who use Spotify extensively.
+This mainly comprises a younger to middle-aged demographic.
 These customers have a high social demand to share their favourite playlists and makes friends through music.
-Shareify provides them a platform to connect with other music lovers, and being able to comment friend's playlist and chat with friends.
+Shareify provides them a platform to connect with other music lovers, and supports chatting with friends and commenting on their playlists.

 ## Unreached groups:
 #### Shareify is less likely to be used by users of other music platform, like Apple Music users.
-Since Shareify only support searching songs in Spotify, certains songs they want may not be available.
-However, they are less likely to feel discriminated against, because they are not minority compared with spotify users.
-Also, they can still found songs that's available on Spotify and enjoy them.
+Since Shareify only supports searching songs in Spotify, certain songs they want may not be available.
+However, they are less likely to feel discriminated against, because its reasonable to assume that a social media app geared towards music will focus on one streaming service.
+Also, they can still find songs available on Spotify and enjoy them.